donniefitz2/DarkSkyDotNetCore/README.md

  ```
 This call will return a ```ForecastResponse``` for the current date and time that contains all of the data that the Dark Sky API offers.

-You can optionally filter the data returned by using the ```Exclude[]``` filters as well as include more options using the ```Extend[]``` options.
+You can optionally filter the data in the request by using the ```Exclude[]``` filters as well as include more options in the request by using the ```Extend[]``` options.
 The constructor also provides an overload to get the forecast for a specific date.
 There are also some handy extension methods for dealing with the returned data.

-There is also a simple console application included that gives an example of using the client.
+A console application is included that gives an example of using the client and it will run on Windows, macOS and Linux.